Matthew Dennis (English footballer): Carlisle United

 On 11 February 2025, Dennis joined League Two club Carlisle United on a short-term contract until the end of the 2024–25 season.
 The club were five points behind the relegation zone with 17 games left to play.
 Manager Mark Hughes said in March that Dennis had "grown into the role" as the Cumbrians focal point in attack.
 His six goals in 14 games made him the club's top-scorer, which was the lowest top-scorer tally in the club's history.
 Carlisle were relegated into non-League football and Dennis was offered a new contract to try and keep him at Brunton Park.

 Notts County

 On 4 June 2025, having rejected the contract offer from Carlisle United, Dennis agreed to join League Two side Notts County on a three-year deal.
 He was named EFL League Two Player of the Month for August 2025 having scored five goals in is first six matches.

+Burton Albion

+On 4 July 2026, Dennis signed a three year contract at Burton Albion for an undisclosed fee.